Understanding Religious Harm: Abuse, Theology, and Social Control

 Types of Religious Harm

 Spiritual and religious abuse occurs when one person harms another within a religious or spiritual context.
-It often involves a power imbalance in which one individual holds religious authority over another.
+It often involves a power imbalance in which one individual holds religious authority.
 This authority may be based on interpretations of religious texts, a formal leadership role, or claims that God or a higher power is directing their actions.
 One widely recognized form of religious relational harm is sexual abuse.
 However, emotional abuse, financial exploitation, and spiritual manipulation can also occur in religious settings.

 THEOLOGICAL HARMS